codefeedr/codefeedr/docs/orchestration/tool.md

 This Flink cluster tool, named `cf-flink`, helps with starting and managing CodeFeedr pipelines.

+The 8081 port of the Flink Job Manager needs to be open (or mapped to another port).

 Pipeline programs for a Flink cluster are to be JARs without any external dependencies, but without Scala and the core Flink dependencies.
 The codefeedr example project is correctly configured to supply a JAR when running `sbt assembly`.